Security Measures Comparison

 • Regulatory crackdowns can freeze assets.

-• Insider fraud or negligence may bypass technical safeguards.
+• Insider illegal deception or negligence may bypass technical safeguards.

 Best Practices for Users